 The Community Grants Committee is a group of five individuals who are charged with reviewing incoming grants applications and evaluating their merit, contributions to the ecosystem, and overall value to the network as a whole.
-Committee Members were approved as part of the Interim Grants Program Proposal in September 2022.
+Committee Members were approved as part of the Grants Program Proposal in March 2023.

 The Community Grants Committee consists of two members from the Moonbeam Foundation and three community members who are not serving a role at the Moonbeam Foundation, but understand the priorities of the program and serve to help facilitate the growth of the ecosystem.

-All official communications from the Community Grants Committee will come from this email address: [email]@moonbeam.foundation.
+All official communications from the Community Grants Committee will come from the moonbeam.foundation email domain.